corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/confidential-identity-cross-provider-key-rotation.md

 * Only Corda Enterprise nodes running Corda 4.15 or later can initiate a rotation.
 * A rotation cannot be reversed.
 Moving back to a previous provider requires performing another rotation.
 * Each rotation adds a key rotation proof to the chain, which places a small, fixed overhead on affected transactions.
 See [Transaction size and performance]({{< relref "cross-provider-key-rotation.md#transaction-size-and-performance" >}}).
-* The tool rotates confidential identity keys only.
-It does not rotate the node's legal identity key.

 ## Prerequisites